The parish of Sjundeå

-Together these parishes form the Parish Union of Siuntio (Sjundeå kyrkliga samfällighet).
+Together these parishes form the Parish Union of Siuntio which is a legal organ.

-The Swedish-speaking parish of Sjundeå is part of the Borgå diocese and the Evangelical-Lutheran Church of Finland.
+The Swedish speaking congregation of Sjundeå is part of the Borgå diocese and the Evangelical Lutheran Church of Finland.

-The current vicar of the parish is Tom Bergman.
+The current vicar of the Swedish speaking congregation is Tom Bergman.

-It´s not certain exactly when the parish of Sjundeå was founded but it is believed that it happened somehwere around 1460s when St. Peter´s church was erected.
-The parish was catholic until reformation of the church was carried out in the Kingdom of Sweden, which Finland was part of at the time.
-Nowadays we are an Evangelical-Lutheran parish.
+It's not certain exactly when the parish of Sjundeå was founded but it is believed that it happened somehwere around 1460s when St. Peter's church was built.
+The parish was Roman Catholic until the reformation of the church was carried out in the Kingdom of Sweden, which Finland was a part of at the time.
+Nowadays we are an Evangelical Lutheran parish.

-In 1998 the parish of Sjundeå was decided to be devided into two parishes due to two different languages that are spoken in the municipality.
-Finally in 2000 the Swedish-speaking and the Finnish-speaking parishes were founded.
-Before this division there was only one parish of Sjundeå.
+In 1998 a decision was made to devide the parish of Sjundeå into two independent congregations based on the two official languages in the municipality.
+Finally in 2000 the Swedish speaking and the Finnish speaking congregations were founded.
+Before this division there was only one congregation in the parish of Sjundeå.